eOnofri04/NURBS.jl/README.md

 ## Structure of the Repository

+ - docs: Contains all the documents related to this package
+ - Examples: Contains some Sample to test the function of the package
+ - Related to Exam: This folder will be deleated at the end of the submitting.
+   - FastReferences: Some fast collection of utility infos.
    - Logs: Contains the Log files of our meetings
+   - Tests: Here will be any kind of tests ongoing by the group
+ - src: Source folder of the `.jl` files.

 ## Authors